 MOD ECP/38A18/1

-RESOLUTION 73 (Rev. Geneva, 2022)
+RESOLUTION 73 (Rev. New Delhi, 2024)

 Information and communication technologies, environment, climate change and circular economy

-(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recalling

-a) Resolution 66 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on information and communication technology (ICT) and climate change;
+a) Resolution 66 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on environment, climate change and circular economy;

+b) Resolution 79 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly on the role of telecommunications/information and communication technologies in handling and controlling e-waste from telecommunication and information technology equipment and methods of treating it;

-b) Resolution 70/1 of the United Nations General Assembly (UNGA), on transforming our world: the 2030 Agenda for Sustainable Development;
+c) Goals 12, 13 and 15 of Resolution 70/1 of the United Nations General Assembly (UNGA), on transforming our world: the 2030 Agenda for Sustainable Development;

-c) UNGA Resolution 75/231, which recognizes the potential benefits for countries to transform their economies to promote sustainable consumption and production patterns, by engaging with partners to integrate or implement concepts such as circular economy and Industry 4.0 for more sustainable industrial activity and manufacturing systems, according to national plans and priorities;
+d) UNGA Resolution 75/231, which recognizes the potential benefits for countries to transform their economies to promote sustainable consumption and production patterns, by engaging with partners to integrate or implement concepts such as circular economy and Industry 4.0 for more sustainable industrial activity and manufacturing systems, according to national plans and priorities;

-d) Resolution 182 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;
+e) Resolution 182 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on the role of telecommunications/ICTs in regard to climate change and the protection of the environment;